EmpaEconversion/BattInfoConverter/README.md

 ## License
 BattINFO converter is released under MIT license.

+## Citation
+If you find BattINFO converter useful and would like to cite our work in an academic jounral.
+Please consider citing the following publication:
+[1] Plainpan Nukorn, Simon Clark, and Corsin Battaglia.
+"BattINFO Converter: An Automated Tool for Semantic Annotation of Battery Cell Metadata." *Batteries & Supercaps* (**2025**): 2500151. [doi.org/10.1002/batt.202500151](https://doi.org/10.1002/batt.202500151)

 ## Acknowledgement

 The BattINFO converter web application was developed by Dr. Nukorn Plainpan and Prof. Dr. Corsin Battaglia at [Empa](https://www.empa.ch/), the Swiss Federal Laboratories for Materials Science and Technology in the Laboratory [Materials for Energy Conversion](https://www.empa.ch/web/s501).
 We acknowledge stimulating discussions and support from Dr. Simon Clark, SINTEF as well as the help of Dr. Graham Kimbell, Empa in designing the BattINFO converter app logo.
 The development of BattINFO converter was supported by funding for the [Battery2030+](https://battery2030.eu/) initiative from the European Union’s research and innovation program under grant agreement No. 957213 and No. 101104022 and from the Swiss State Secretariat for Education, Research, and Innovation (SERI) under contract No. 2300313 as well as funding for the [PREMISE](https://ord-premise.org/) project from the open research data program of the ETH Board